BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-10-24-britta-rude-research.md

 - World Bank.
 2020.
 A Forest’s Worth : Policy Options for a Sustainable and Inclusive Forest Economy in Paraguay.
 Country Forest Note;.
 World Bank, Washington, DC. © World Bank. [https://openknowledge.worldbank.org/handle/10986/34988](https://openknowledge.worldbank.org/handle/10986/34988) License: CC BY 3.0 IGO.

 - Britta Rude, 2021.
-"The effects of Covid-19: Applying a gender and migration lense to the employment structure in Germany" (forthcoming), ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, January
+"The effects of Covid-19: Applying a gender and migration lens to the employment structure in Germany" (forthcoming), ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, January

 - Britta Rude, 2020. "[Refugee Children and COVID-19.
 How do we protect Germany's most vulnerable?](https://www.ifo.de/publikationen/2020/aufsatz-zeitschrift/gefluechtete-kinder-und-covid-19-corona-als-brennglas), ifo Schnelldienst, ifo Institute - Leibniz Institute for Economic Research at the University of Munich, 73.12 (2020): 46-57.